 We played Dungeons and Dragons in a trailer that sat on Church grounds.
 One of the players in our group had a pastor as a father.
 We took turns each week supplying drinks and snacks for each session.
 The dungeon master got a pass.
 He did a lot of work to run the game for us.
 There was some backlash for us playing at the church.

-With that said, I have played several campaigns through my years.
+With that said, I have played several campaigns throughout the years.
 I recently joined a Dragon Age Tabletop RPG.
 The rules are slightly different but the concept is basically the same.
 I play a Necromancer named Irithyll Ariandel.
-If you know a bit about Dark Souls III, then you will know that the first and last name come from a couple of areas from the game.
+If you know a bit about Dark Souls III, then you will know that the first and last names come from a couple of areas of the game.
 Our Dragon Age group has been playing for almost a year.

 Add another check to the idea of Ties That Bind Gaming.